omkarfadtare/Essential/README.md

   - Confirm

 ### Git branching simplified:
-- Branching is extremely useful because when building new features for an application that might break your code or are not yet finished, you don't want to save them directly to the main master branch.
+- Branching is extremely useful because when building new features for an application that might break your code or are not yet finished, you don't want to save them directly to the "main/master" branch.
 Instead, you want to work on them in a kind of sandbox, a separate branch.
 This way, you can write and refine the code until it's correct and in the state you want, before merging it back into the main code base.
 This approach is especially helpful when multiple people are working on the same repository or when there are numerous branches in progress simultaneously.
 - Git branching is like creating separate paths to work on different tasks without messing up the main project.
 - It's like having different notebooks for different tasks, such as writing a story or drawing.
 This way, you can make changes and try out new ideas without affecting the main story until you're sure you want to include them.
 Once you're happy with your work in a branch, you can bring those changes back into the main project.
 - Developers use branches to isolate changes, experiment with new features, or fix bugs without affecting the main codebase until they are ready to be merged.